 I’m sure that you’ve experienced this for yourself – where you’ve watched a long YouTube video that wasn’t overly produced, right to the end, because it was so informative.

 You may have even done that for a webinar – which, in a sense, is similar.

-In fact, the video below ranks near the top in YouTube for ‘how to make a website.’
+In fact, the video below ranks near the top in YouTube search results for ‘how to make a website.’

 Download this cheat sheet to learn how to get more YouTube views.